-Atrial fibrillation (AFib) is an irregular heart rhythm that begins in the chambers of the heart, called the atria.
-These chambers may quiver rapidly or beat irregularly, which prevents blood from effectively pumping into the ventricles.
-The rapid impulses from the atria may sometimes cause the ventricles to pump too rapidly, further decreasing the heart’s effectiveness.
+Atrial fibrillation (AFib) is an irregular heart rhythm.
+It begins in the upper two chambers of the heart, called the atria.
+These chambers may quiver rapidly or beat irregularly.
+This prevents blood from effectively pumping into the ventricles.
+The rapid impulses from the atria may sometimes cause the ventricles to pump too rapidly.
+This further decreases the heart’s effectiveness.

 Symptoms of AFib